peter-leonov/ngx_http_js_module/README.markdown

 Requirements
 ------------

 This module requires the SpiderMonkey (or TraceMonkey, or JaegerMonkey, or anything else with [JSAPI][]) to be properly installed in your system.
-We plan to make the sources of SpiderMonkey a part of the module tree to provide the latest mozjs version right with the module.
+Plan to make the sources of SpiderMonkey a part of the module tree to provide the latest mozjs version right with the module.

 [JSAPI] https://developer.mozilla.org/en/SpiderMonkey/JSAPI_Reference